trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/BatchApexRecipes.md

 ### `start(Database.BatchableContext context)` → `Database.QueryLocator`

 This method is required by the Batchable interface.
-It's responsible for identifying the records that will be affected Your start method can either return a QueryLocator or an Iterable (List) The records identified here will be made available to the execute method below, in batches of up to 200 records at a time.
+It&apos;s responsible for identifying the records that will be affected Your start method can either return a QueryLocator or an Iterable (List) The records identified here will be made available to the execute method below, in batches of up to 200 records at a time.

 #### Parameters
 |Param|Description|